 "T'ain't madness, ye misborn mongrel," Joseph retorted sportively and looked slyly to Grace, "T'is mayhap a bit too much sun, aye, but not madness!" he said winking at her on the last word.
 Grace was not used to being included in witty repartee and promptly found herself without a thing to say in reply.
 Thankfully, Joseph had already hefted himself from his rough-hewn throne and was beckoning them back inside the cozy cottage.

 "Daniel," Joseph began as he moved nimbly across the room.
-"Ye shall sleep 'ere aside that savage Tannicke and you m'dear," he beckoned to Grace and she too made her way over the pallets to where he stood,"Ye shall sleep in me own bedchamber."
+"Ye shall sleep 'ere aside that savage Tannicke and you m'dear," he beckoned to Grace and she too made her way over the pallets to where he stood,"Ye shall sleep in me own bedchamber, though to call it such is a grave mis-statement."
+He wheezed amusedly at his quip.
 She released a sigh of relief.
-He motioned for her to step through the single tiny doorway and into the chamber from which he had emerged earlier with their quilts and her dress.
-While the room was cramped and musty, the framed bed along its far wall looked comfortable enough and Grace instantly felt her knees weaken at the prospect of laying her head, alone, upon a feather-down pillow instead of an earthen floor.
+He motioned for her to step through the single tiny doorway and into the small space from which he had emerged earlier with their quilts and her dress.
+While the room was cramped and musty as a clothespress, the framed bed along its far wall looked comfortable enough and Grace instantly felt her knees weaken at the prospect of laying her head upon a pillow instead of earthen floor.

 "But, where shall you sleep?
 I cannot allow you to take to the floor in my stead, surely, you must let me take it," Grace urged, concerned for the elderly man's well-being despite her growing desire to forsake niceties and throw herself in exhausted abandon upon the straw-filled mattress before her.

-"No lass, I shall be content to lay me head there beside ye if'n ye don't mind," he proposed earnestly, gesturing to the foot of the bed with his pipe.
+"No lass, I shall be content to lay me head down there if'n ye don't mind," he proposed earnestly, gesturing with his pipe to the end of the bed.
+"Keep the wolves away, I will."
+He winked.
 Grace turned in the direction he indicated and noticed a curtain of yellowed canvas had been hastily tacked into the ceiling above the latter half of the chamber.
 Grace wondered from where such a length of fabric could have originated for she had never seen its likeness in town or at market.
 She half-surmised it had been salvaged from the very mast of ship due to a series of holes she noticed along one of its edges.
-Undoubtedly the brass grommets that had once lined the eyelets had been bartered long ago, yet Grace's mind filled with possible reasons for why Joseph had yet conserved the salt-speckled cloth.
+Undoubtedly the brass grommets that had once lined the now-sagging eyelets had been bartered long ago, yet Grace's mind filled with possible reasons for why Joseph had yet conserved the salt-speckled cloth.
 In any case, the partition it now served as created a small but comfortable enclave for Joseph's own well-layered sleeping pallet.
 She sighed, both relieved and thankful for the old man's generosity and foresight.

 "Of course, Goodsi- Joseph," she amended, returning his smile.
 "I am indebted,"